dart-lang/site-www/src/tools/pub/dependencies.md

 and the *range of versions* of that package that you allow.
-You can also specify the [*source*](/tools/pub/glossary#source), which tells pub how to locate the package, and any additional *description* that the source needs to find the package.
+You can also specify the [*source*](/tools/pub/glossary#source), which tells pub how to locate the package.

-Here is an example of specifying a dependency:
+Here's an example of specifying a dependency:

 ```yaml
 dependencies: